dwalend/ev3dev-lang-scala/README.md

 File -> New -> Project from Existing Sources -> ev3dev-lang-scala
 Import project from external model -> BSP -> Create

+Test that you can navigate in the source code.
+Open up SuperPowered/src/superpowered/HelloWorld.scala , then select Ev3KeyPad and touch Command-b .
+It should open the Ev3KeyPad.scala file.

 ---